 Then in the early 1990s more than 250,000 Rohingya refugees fled to Bangladesh from forced labour, rape and religious persecution at the hands of the Burmese army.
 They were brutally repatriated to Burma, a process shamefully overseen by the UN.
 Respected non-governmental organisation Human Rights Watch gives the background and history of these events.

-More than 100,000 Rohingya were forced to flee their homes and live in decrepit internment camps where they are denied medical services and adequate food.
+More than 100,000 Rohingya were forced to flee their homes and live in decrepit internment camps where they were denied medical services and adequate food.
 Thousands tried to escape to Malaysia, Indonesia or Thailand on rickety boats.
 Many Rohingyas, having reached Malaysia and Thailand, were held in detention centres there.

 In March 2017, aid agencies estimated that over one million Rohingya had fled Myanmar in the previous 40 years as a result of persecution.
 (3)